ABRS Postdoctoral Research Fellow

-In 2011, Anna completed her PhD in marine ecology at the University of Melbourne.
+Anna received her PhD in marine ecology in 2011 at the University of Melbourne and Museum Victoria.
 Her research described patterns of diversity along the continental margin and examined the importance of environmental and physical variables in shaping these patterns.
 This research was based on collections of decapod crustaceans from the continental margin of Western Australia.

 Diversity patterns of benthic infauna on the continental margin